pudrizzel/peltexup/privacy-policy/en.md

 Your personal data may be shared with:

-- Authorized personnel within the Scatra Bot team
+- Authorized personnel within the PeltexUP Bot team
 - Third parties only when required by law or for legitimate purposes (e.g., server moderation actions)

 ## Legal Grounds for Processing